falo0/fluxgrapher/README.md

 # fluxgrapher

-This application let’s you upload jpg or png files with a maximum height of 360px that represent an occulting object in front of a star that has a diameter of 360px.
+This application let’s you upload a jpg or png file with a maximum height of 360px that represents an occulting object in front of a star that has a diameter of 360px.
 The output of this application is a graph of the relative flux of the star that will be observed when the uploaded objects transits the star at a constant velocity.
+If the star graphic represents KIC 8462852, then one pixel represents an area of approximately 6100 by 6100 km.

 ### Example output of the app
 A relative flux graph corresponding to a transit of the example input file